Easy High-Fiber Breakfast Ideas for Athletes

 Some great high-fiber breakfast cereal options to keep in your pantry include:

 - Kashi Go® Honey Almond Flax Crunch – Made with whole grains, flax seeds, and sliced almonds, this cereal makes a great substitute for granola.
-A ¾ cup serving provides 35 grams of carbohydrates, 8 grams of fiber, and 9 grams of protein.
+A ¾ cup serving provides 8 grams of fiber.

 - Kellogg’s® Special K® Protein Cereal – Great cereal option to help you start the day with carbohydrates and protein.
-Each 1 1/3 cup serving provides 39 grams of carbohydrates, 5 grams of fiber, and 15 grams of protein.
+A 1 1/3 cup serving provides 5 grams of fiber.

 - Quaker® Oatmeal Squares – A whole grain breakfast cereal that is delicious dry or with milk.
-Each 1 cup serving provides 44 grams of carbohydrates, 5 grams of fiber, and 6 grams of protein.
+A 1 cup serving provides 5 grams of fiber.

 - Nature’s Path Organic Foods® Flax Plus® Raisin Bran Flakes – Whole grain cereal containing crunchy flakes, raisins, and flax seeds.
-Each 1 1/4 cup serving provides 45 grams of carbohydrates, 9 grams of fiber, and 6 grams of protein.
+A 1 1/4 cup serving provides 9 grams of fiber.

 Many breakfast cereals are fortified with vitamins and minerals, which can help you meet your daily nutrient needs.
 To further boost the fiber and nutrient content of your breakfast cereal, add in dried fruit and nuts.